Weekend Today: History

 The Sunday edition of Today (titled Sunday Today) premiered on September 20, 1987, and was originally hosted by Maria Shriver and Boyd Matson, with Garrick Utley as news anchor and Al Roker as weather anchor.
 The program was broadcast from 8:00 to 9:30 a.m., followed by Meet the Press.
 It was the second morning news program to run weekend editions, CBS previously attempted a six-day-a-week morning news program under the "Morning" banner in 1979, the only surviving remnant of which is the newsmagazine CBS News Sunday Morning.

 Utley replaced Matson as co-anchor on March 20, 1988.
 Shriver, weather anchor Al Roker and sports anchor Bill Macatee continued with the program.
 In 1989, production of Sunday Today moved to Washington, D.C. to allow Utley to also serve as moderator of Meet the Press.

 On November 12, 1989, a special edition of Sunday Today featured Utley in Berlin covering the fall of the Berlin Wall earlier that week, with Shriver hosting from Burbank, California and Roker in New York City.
 At the end of the broadcast, Utley mentioned that Shriver was leaving the show to go on maternity leave.
-NBC News national correspondent (and eventual co-anchor of the weekday edition of Today) Katie Couric became substitute anchor during Shriver's absence.
+NBC News national correspondent (and eventual co-anchor of the weekday edition of Today) Katie Couric, Deborah Norville, Faith Daniels and Mary Alice Williams became substitute anchors during Shriver's absence.

-Maria Shriver returned from maternity leave on April 8, 1990, to Sunday Today and announced that she would be leaving the show after that day's broadcast.
+Maria Shriver returned to Sunday Today from maternity leave on April 8, 1990, and announced that she would be leaving after that day's broadcast.
 Couric was named interim co-anchor until Mary Alice Williams became the new co-anchor later that month.
 Production of the Sunday program returned to New York City when Utley left Meet the Press in 1991.